TheDistractor/TheDistractor.github.io/housemon/rf12input.md

 You will want a version of netcat that supports both TCP,UDP AND Unix domain sockets.
 A good debian package is netcat-openbsd, as this supports all three.

+Using netcat (nc) against **RF12Input** is very simle.
+Using the examples we have been following, sending the digit 6 to nodeid 4 on network 868/100, we would issue the following from the command prompt:

+##### Unix Domain socket example